NewcastleRSE/beeing-human-web/src/routes/(sections)/music/chapel-in-the-hive/chapel-in-the-hive.md

 ## Making with Bees, Making with Butler

 From early cave paintings to georgic poetry, horror films full of deadly swarms to episodes of *Star Trek* or *Black Mirror*, humans have made culture out of agriculture.
 Think of the countless images, lyrics, songs, stories, and other responses.
 These live alongside gardening and husbandry manuals, works of natural history, early scientific explorations of the miniature world of insects through microscopy, and so much more.
-What emerges is a collective curiosity about bees across millennia.
+What emerges most prominently from that world is a collective curiosity about bees across millennia.

-This was the world, some 25 or so years ago, that I entered when I stumbled across Charles Butler’s The Feminine Monarchie at the Albert R. Mann library at Cornell University.
+This was the rich world of apiculture I discovered some 25 or so years ago when I stumbled across Charles Butler’s *The Feminine Monarchie* at the Albert R. Mann library at Cornell University.
 As usual, for me, I began what became an abiding interest in bees with a moment in a poem:

 <div class="md:w-fit mx-auto my-4">
 <span class="ml-16">As Bees</span><br/>